CrunchyData/crunchy-katacoda/basic-postgresql-devel/basicfunctions/03-return-types.md

 An INOUT parameter means it will be used to pass data in and then return data through this parameter name as well

-For our function let's rid of the RETURNS {type} AS statement and add another OUT parameter.
+For our function let's get rid of the RETURNS {type} AS statement and add another OUT parameter.
 We have to drop our function first because Postgresql does NOT consider OUT parameters as a change in signature but by adding the OUTs we are changing the return type.